geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 It offers a taxonomy of high level cybersecurity outcomes that can be used by any organization regardless of its size, sector, or maturity to better understand, assess, prioritize, and communicate its cybersecurity efforts.

-The CSF does not prescribe how outcomes should be achieved.
-Rather, it links to online resources that provide additional guidance on practices and controls that could be used to achieve those outcomes.

 > [!NOTE] Outcomes
 > * Outcomes are clear, measurable security results that an organization aims to achieve.
 > * Outcomes describe the desired security state.
 > * Controls, Tools, and Processes exist only to achieve these outcomes.
 > * Example: “Unauthorized users are prevented from accessing systems”.
 This is an outcome, not “use firewall” or “install IAM tool”, Technology-agnostic (no vendor lock-in)

 !!!warning Warning
 * Before version 2.0, the Cybersecurity Framework was called the “Framework for Improving Critical Infrastructure Cybersecurity.”
 This title is not used for CSF 2.0.